Licensed social worker jobs in Fayetteville, NC - 75 jobs

 Minimum Education and Experience:

-Bachelor's degree with coursework in social services, or related field and moderate experience in social services or equivalent combination of education and experience.
+Bachelor's degree with coursework in human services, or related field and moderate experience in social work in a community setting or equivalent combination of education and experience.

 License or Certification Requirements:

-* Must meet all certification and training requirements as determined by the County and within the specified time frames for the position.
+* Must complete required certification and training requirements as determined by the County and within the specified time frames for the position, based upon the area of assignment.

 Note: In accordance with State mandates and the Rockingham County Emergency Operations Plan, Rockingham County Health and Human Services staff from the Divisions of Social Services, Public Health and Integrated Health are required to staff emergency shelters during times of disaster.
 Please be advised that every staff person is eligible to be assigned to an emergency shelter or Emergency Operations Center.